govau/service-manual/content/content-strategy/information-architecture/review-ia/review-analytics.md

 layout: text/textblock
 ---

-Using website analytics is all about understanding the needs and website behaviour of your users.
+This type of content review is all about how your content has been performing.
+Using website analytics, you can better understand the needs of your users and their behaviour on your site.
 Good IA relies on this understanding.

 ### [3]Start with popular content
 Popular landing pages can tell you what users are looking for on your site and how your IA is performing.
 Each page on your website can act as a landing page.
 Not all users will land on your homepage first.